microsoftgraph/msgraph-sdk-python/UPGRADING.md

 See more [code samples](README.md#create-an-authenticationprovider-object) on how to initialise the Authentication Provider.

-## Changes to Graph client instantiation and configuration
+## Changes to Microsoft Graph client instantiation and configuration

 `msgraph-sdk` introduces a new format for creating and configuring clients based on our [Kiota](https://github.com/microsoft/kiota) client generator.
 It involves creating an instance of a `GraphRequestAdapter` that will take care of all generic processing of HTTP requests, and passing the instance to the `GraphServiceClient` which holds strongly typed models and request builders to simplify the process of creating requests and consuming responses.